 Cabela’s Space Rain Jacket and Pants with 4MOST DRY-PLUS Review: The Verdict

 The Cabela’s Space Rain Jacket and Space Rain Pants with 4MOST DRY-PLUS are fantastic, affordable camouflage rain gear made for hunting.
 While they don’t compete in overall performance with rain gear that costs three-to-four times as much, they’re surprisingly great for the price point.
-In addition, they’re lightweight, quieter than most rain gear, pack down small, and come in the awesome Cabela’s O2 Octane camo pattern.
+In addition, they’re lightweight, quieter than most rain gear, pack down small, and they’re camo.
 Highly recommended.